 Foster a sense of community for both your current residents and prospects by hosting events catered to both.
 Holiday parties and other occasions are great ways to earn the trust of potential residents and their families and showcase the culture and sense of unity your community has to offer.

 You can also expand your reach by advertising events and inviting the greater community in your area.
-Other ideas of marketable events include health lectures, themed luncheons and financial planning sessions.
+Other ideas for marketable events include health lectures, themed luncheons, and financial planning sessions.

 Let's explore a few ways that your pre-construction community can bring in new clients.